St. Louis Film Critics Association Award for Best Animated Feature

 The St. Louis Film Critics Association Award for Best Animated Feature is an award given by the St. Louis Film Critics Association, honoring the finest achievements in animated filmmaking.

 History

-Toy Story was the only franchise with multiple wins, winning three times for Toy Story 2 (1999), Toy Story 3 (2010) and Toy Story 4 (2019) until the Spider-Verse franchise won two times for Spider-Man: Into the Spider-Verse (2018) and Spider-Man: Across the Spider-Verse (2023).
+Toy Story was the only franchise with multiple wins, winning two times for Toy Story 3 (2010) and Toy Story 4 (2019) until the Spider-Verse and Zootopia franchises won two times for their respective films, with Spider-Man: Into the Spider-Verse (2018) and Spider-Man: Across the Spider-Verse (2023), and Zootopia (2016) and Zootopia 2 (2025).